utek/pyseaweed/docs/intro.rst

 Intro
 ***************

-Python module to communicate with Weed-FS_.
+Python module to communicate with Seaweed-FS_.

 ============